 On 26 March the UK Government announced financial support for individuals who are self-employed and have been negatively affected by COVID-19.

 The scheme has been extended to provide two more grants between November 2020 and April 2021.

 To be eligible for the grant extension self-employed individuals, including members of partnerships, must:

 The extension will provide two grants and will last for six months, from November 2020 to April 2021.
 Grants will be paid in two lump sum instalments each covering a three-month period.

 The Self Employment Income Support Scheme will provide self-employed individuals or members of partnerships with a taxable grant.
-The third grant is worth 80% of their profits, over a three month period, up to a cap of £7,500.
+The fifth grant will differ from previous grants.

 To be eligible for the scheme you need to meet the following criteria:

 *This is determined by at least one of the following conditions being true: